What is Mensline?

 - Are your partner’s needs the only ones allowed to be met in the relationship?

 Domestic violence is used by both genders.
 It includes verbal abuse, psychological/emotional abuse, damage to personal property, digital abuse, social abuse, financial abuse, stalking, sexual abuse and spiritual/cultural abuse.
 If you are experiencing this, please call Mensline on 1800 600 636, we can help you.

 Men using domestic violence in their relationship

-Many men who are using domestic violence in their relationships are able to change their behaviour.
+Many men who are using domestic and family violence in their relationships are able to change their behaviour.
 When men choose to seek help and change their behaviour, they go on to have healthier and happier relationships, role modelling positive behaviours for their children.

 - Acknowledge the courage it takes to ask for help to put an end to destructive behaviour

 - Acknowledge that individuals are accountable for their own behaviour and are responsible for how they choose to react to stress factors